mishqatabid/WriteUps/VulnHub/Kioptrix_Level1.md

 msfconsole
 ```

-Here I searched for the “scanner smb” auxiliary module to scan the target and get the running version of the smb service.
+Here I searched for the `scanner smb` auxiliary module to scan the target and get the running version of the smb service.

 ```console
 ┌──(kali㉿kali)-[~]